 Our Exotic and Wildlife Veterinary Nurse

 Meet Jess, one of our Registered Veterinary Nurses.
 Jess has been at Stanhope Park Veterinary Hospital since 2011, qualifying in 2015.
-Jess is very experienced with a huge variety of exotic species through owning her own pets and volunteering at wildlife centres and zoos, and is currently on her way to completing the City and Guilds Certificate in Veterinary Nursing of Exotic Species.
+Jess is very experienced with a huge variety of exotic species through owning her own pets and volunteering at wildlife centres and zoos, and has recently completed the City and Guilds Certificate in Veterinary Nursing of Exotic Species.
 She is also our appointed Rabbit Advocate, making her responsible for ensuring the necessary Rabbit Friendly criteria are met and maintained, and that staff are kept up-to-date with advances in Rabbit Friendly veterinary care and information.
 For any health or husbandry concerns regarding your exotic pets, Jess is the nurse to speak to!
 Whilst we have treated small mammal pets such as rabbits and rodents, along with popular small pet birds for many years, veterinary medicine has advanced hugely in this area in recent years, and with the growing popularity of keeping reptiles as pets, this area is currently considered quite a specialism within the profession.
 Jess can carry out health checks on your exotic pets and give advice on appropriate care, husbandry and handling – her wealth of knowledge is second-to-none!

 Practice Principal Micaela Wright has always enjoyed treating small furries and birds, as well as wildlife casualties, and is currently developing her knowledge and interest in reptile patients, and will be happy to see your exotic pets for consultations.